 ‘…I don’t feel like I know what it is, what is the behaviour or the action to know what is causing it so I don’t know why I’m getting it’ (Participant 20, age 23)

-We would recommend Metronidazole tablets as a first line defense against the bacteria that causes the BV infection, they are great to have on hand ready for whenever an infection may appear.
+We would recommend Metronidazole tablets as a first-line defence against the bacteria that causes the BV infection, they are great to have on hand ready for whenever an infection may appear.
 Once you have BV you are much more likely to have a repeat infection within 3 months , meaning having a supply of Metronidazole at the ready can prevent the infection before it becomes too unpleasant.
 Make sure to always read the patient information leaflet and be aware of the possible side effects of Metronidazole.

 All in all, BV is nothing to be ashamed of.
 Remember if you have any questions you can always use our free Ask a Pharmacist service for free, confidential healthcare advice.